The damped stochastic wave equation on p.c.f. fractals: Introduction

+Previous work on hyperbolic PDEs and SPDEs on fractals is sparse.
+The wave equation was first introduced in \cite{kusuoka1987}.
+Since then, there have been two strands of work, either focusing on bounded or on unbounded fractals.
+In the case of bounded fractals \cite{dalrymple1999} gave strong evidence that there would be infinite propagation speed for the deterministic wave equation and \cite{hu2002} showed existence and uniqueness for a non-linear wave equation.
+For the unbounded case there is work by \cite{KusuokaZhou1998} and \cite{Strichartz2010} discussing the long time behaviour of waves on manifolds with large scale fractal structure and on fractals themselves.

-Previous work on hyperbolic SPDEs on fractals is sparse.
-In \cite{foondun2011} it is mentioned that the stochastic heat equation on certain fractals has a so-called ``random-field'' solution as long as the dimension is less than 2.
-The stochastic wave equation is studied elsewhere in the paper but an analogous result is not given.
-In \cite{hambly2016} the stochastic heat equation on p.c.f.s.s. sets with regular harmonic structures is shown to have continuous function-valued solutions, and its spatial and temporal H\"{o}lder exponents are computed; this can be seen to be the direct predecessor of the present paper and is the source of many of the ideas that we use in the following sections.
+In \cite{foondun2011} it is mentioned that the stochastic heat equation on certain fractals has a so-called ``random-field'' solution as long as the Hausdorff dimension of the fractal is less than 2.
+The stochastic wave equation is studied elsewhere in that paper but an analogous result is not given.
+In \cite{hambly2016} the stochastic heat equation on p.c.f.s.s. sets with regular harmonic structures is shown to have continuous function-valued solutions, as the spectral dimension is less than 2, and its spatial and temporal H\"{o}lder exponents are computed; this can be seen to be the direct predecessor of the present paper and is the source of many of the ideas that we use in the following sections.

 The structure of the present paper is as follows: In the next subsection we set up the problem, state the precise SPDE to be solved and summarise the main results of the paper.
-In Section \ref{existence} we make precise the definition of a solution to the damped stochastic wave equation and prove the existence of a unique solution $u$ in the form of an $\Lcal^2$-valued process.
-In fact this solution turns out to be H\"{o}lder continuous in $\Lcal^2$, a result which is the main subject of Section \ref{holderL2}.
-In Section \ref{ptwise} we show that the point evaluations $u(t,x)$ are well-defined random variables, a necessary condition for us to be able to consider matters of continuity in space and time.
-In Section \ref{holderst} we utilise a Kolmogorov-type continuity theorem for fractals proven in \cite{hambly2016} to deduce the spatial and temporal H\"{o}lder exponents of the solution $u$.
-In Section \ref{equilib} we give results that describe the long-time behaviour of the solutions for any given set of parameters, in particular whether or not they eventually settle down into some equilibrium measure.
+In Section \ref{sec:existenceSWE} we make precise the definition of a solution to the damped stochastic wave equation and prove the existence of a unique solution $u$ in the form of an $L^2$-valued process.
+We show that it is a solution in both a ``mild'' sense and a ``weak'' sense.
+Then, in Section \ref{sec:regsol}, we show that this solution is H\"{o}lder continuous in $L^2$ and that the point evaluations $u(t,x)$ are well-defined random variables.
+The latter is a necessary condition for us to be able to consider matters of continuity in space and time.
+In Section \ref{sec:holderst} we utilise a Kolmogorov-type continuity theorem for fractals proven in \cite{hambly2016} to deduce the spatial and temporal H\"{o}lder exponents of the solution $u$.
+In Section \ref{sec:equilib} we give results that describe the long-time behaviour of the solutions for any given set of parameters, in particular whether or not they eventually settle down into some equilibrium measure.